 When Gary was 15, he played electric guitar in a band but soon discovered that music of James Taylor and Joni Mitchell was more appealing to him.
 His interest in the band faded and he switched to acoustic guitar.
 This was about the time he began writing his first songs.
 At 17, he played his first performance at the Hinge Coffeehouse where he played a half-hour guest set of original songs.
 Sadly, he only remembers one or two of those songs from those early years.
 However, one of those songs, Memory in the Rain, has made it to his latest release, Red Sky Remembers, released on December 20, 2019.

 Time Flies By….

 It really wasn’t until Gary was 40 and graduated from college after many years of night school that his songwriting reappeared.
 For a graduation present him and his daughter drove down to Nashville to Guhen Guitar where he purchased a new Martin.
 When a friend offered to record him in his home studio he jumped at the chance.
 The songs became part of the album called Journal Entry that was independently released in 1998.

 "Music is your out", his mother would say to him, meaning it is the way to escape into the story of his songs.
 Gary spends much of his free time playing guitar, writing songs and attending local music concerts at Michigan venues like The Ark and Trinity House Theater.
 In 2015, he released the Watercolor album.
 In 2016, he released Songs and Images, which comprises of many of the songs from Journal Entry completely remixed and remastered.
-His third album, Red Sky Remembers is due to release on December 20, 2019.
-The recording will be Gary's first 180 gram vinyl release.
+His third album, Red Sky Remembers was released in December 2019 and is now available in 180 Gram Vinyl Record.